• Skip to primary navigation

 • Make pesto pasta salad.

-• Use it as a salad dressing.
+• Use it as a salad dressing, or as a topping for roasted vegetables.

 • Use it as a sauce on sandwiches, paninis, burgers, pitas, or wraps.